 About

-{book learning} Emily was named Adjunct Associate Professor of Harp at Southern Methodist University in 2019, and is also on Faculty at the Young Artist’s Harp Seminar.
-She received her Master of Music degree in 2015 at the Juilliard School under the tutelage of Nancy Allen, where she was a teaching fellow for both the Ear Training and Educational Outreach departments.
-A self-described bookworm, she completed undergraduate degrees in Music and History at Indiana University with Susann McDonald.
+She received her Master of Music from the Juilliard School under the tutelage of Nancy Allen, where she was a teaching fellow for both the Ear Training and Educational Outreach Departments.
+A self-described bookworm, Levin completed undergraduate degrees in music and history at Indiana University with Susann McDonald.
 Her honors history thesis discussed the impact of war songs on the French Revolution.

-Emily lives in Dallas with her partner, composer Jonathan Cziner, and their dogs Charlie and JoJo.
+Emily lives in Dallas with her husband, composer Jonathan Cziner, and their dogs Charlie and JoJo.

 Levin’s playing was appealing and sure— she evoked a variety of tonal colors, was technically and musically rock-solid, and displayed a delightful stage presence, to boot.